AlterioDev/juniper-mist-laravel/README.md

 php artisan vendor:publish --provider="Basduchambre\JuniperMist\JuniperMistServiceProvider"
 ```

-The Mist data tables will be created upon running the migration command
+The Mist data tables will be created upon running the migration command:

 ```
-php artisan migrate"
+php artisan migrate
 ```

-This will create the mist_fetch_data table and the mist_data table.
+This will create two tables: mist_data to store the general metrics and mist_fetch_data to store temporary client data.

 Make sure your `.env` has the following values filled